jamesmoore/autogram-solver/README.md

 ```
 ```
 Description:
-  Autogram solver
+  Autogram searcher

 Usage:
   Autogram [options]

 Options:
+  -?, -h, --help     Show help and usage information --version          Show version information
-  -t, --template <template>        The template of the autogram to search for.
+  -t, --template     The template of the autogram to search for.
 Must contain a {0}. [default: This sentence is an autogram and it contains {0}.]
-  -c, --conjunction <conjunction>  The conjunction to add to the list of letters, appearing before the final one.
-This is typically " and " but you could leave it empty or use " and lastly ", " and last but not least" etc.
+  -c, --conjunction  The conjunction to add to the list of letters, appearing before the final one.
+This is typically " and " but you could leave it empty or use " and lastly ", " and last but not
-                                   [default:  and ]
-  -s, --seed <seed>                The seed to use in the random number generator, to create repeatable runs.
+                     least" etc. [default:  and ] --separator        The separator between the itemised letter counts.
+This defaults to ", " [default: , ] -s, --seed         The seed to use in the random number generator, to create repeatable runs.
 Leave undefined to allow the system to choose []
-  -a, --alphabet <alphabet>        A regex defining the letters of the alphabet to use.
-Eg, [a-y\.]. [default: [a-z]] -f, --forced <forced>            A regex defining the letters that should be present in the count even if they aren't in the template.
+  -a, --alphabet     A regex defining the letters of the alphabet to use.
+Eg, [a-y\.]. [default: [a-z]] -f, --forced       A regex defining the letters that should be present in the count even if they aren't in the template.
 Eg, [kqz]. []
-  -r, --reset <reset>              Reset (clear history and increment random seed) after N iterations [] -q, --quiet                      If true then only a final success will be shown [default: False] --version                        Show version information -?, -h, --help                   Show help and usage information
+  -r, --reset        Reset (clear history and increment random seed) after N iterations [] -q, --quiet        If true then only a final success will be shown [default: False]
 ```
 ## Run in docker